samlewislim/cgr/README.md

 Notes:
 - Use absolute paths in cluster job scripts for reproducibility.
 - The script loads the parquet via datasets.load_dataset("parquet", data_files=config.dataset_path).

-## Parquet dataset format (what you must provide)
-The script expects a parquet file that, when loaded, provides a "train" split (datasets will create a single split named "train" for a single parquet file).
-Each row should be a record with at least:

-- question (string) — the prompt/question text the model should answer
-- answer (string, optional) — ground-truth answer used to compute correctness (if present)
-- id (optional) — unique identifier for the question; if absent the row index is used

-Examples of valid rows (columns):
-- question: "What is 2+2?"
-- answer: "4"
-- id: "csqa_0001"

-If you cannot share the parquet, ensure your file uses a standard pyarrow/parquet writer and contains the above columns.
-The script reads dataset["train"] and iterates rows.

-## Output
-- Results are written to confidence_and_cot_results/<model_name>/<model_name>_<dataset_basename>_results.parquet
-- Each row includes: question_id, question, ground_truth (if present), p_true_confidence, verbalised_confidence, margin_confidence, predictive_entropy_confidence, perplexity_confidence, generated responses, timings, and CoT outputs (when produced).
-- Set `resume: true` to skip already-processed question IDs (the script detects existing question_id values in the output parquet).

 ## Parquet dataset format
 The script expects a parquet file that, when loaded, provides a "train" split (datasets will create a single split named "train" for a single parquet file).
 Each row should be a record with at least: